hvkwak/my-cuda/README.md

 ## Exercise Descriptions
 * exercise1: Hello World from GPU.
 Basic CUDA API calls such as `cudaDeviceReset()`, `cudaDeviceSynchronize()`.
 Execution based on threadID `threadIdx`.
 Intro to CUDA online document `CUDA Compiler Driver NVCC`: supported files, gpu-architecture flags, or optimization levels, etc.
+* exercise2: Different execution configuration of `sumArraysOnGPU-timer.cu` to check the difference and reason.
+Several executions including execution configuration, two elements handling of each thread @ `sumMatrixOnGPU-2D-grid-2D-block.cu`, `sumMatrixOnGPU-2D-grid-1D-block.cu`.
+Checking maximum size supported by the system for each grid and block dimension @ `checkDeviceInfor.cu`.